Mipmapp/SSAAM/replit.md

 ### Admin Dashboard Enhancements (LATEST)
 - **Icon Buttons**: Edit and Delete buttons use `edit.svg` and `delete.svg` with hover animations
+- **Mobile Responsive Icons**: Edit/Delete buttons use `flex-shrink-0` and `min-w/min-h` to prevent shrinking on mobile
 - **Help Button Repositioned**: "Need Help" button moved to bottom-right corner using `help.svg` with purple gradient background
+- **Contact Modal Gradient Icons**: Email, Home, and User icons display with purple-to-pink gradient using CSS mask technique
 - **Logout Animation**: Added scale and rotate animation when clicking logout button
 - **Renamed Navigation**: "User Management" renamed to "Manage" throughout the app
 - **Advanced Search Filter**: Dropdown to filter search by specific fields: